iCepa/iCepa/README.md

 ![Travis CI](https://img.shields.io/travis/iCepa/iCepa.svg)

 iCepa is an iOS system-wide VPN Tor client.
 It uses [`Tor.framework`](https://github.com/iCepa/Tor.framework) to manage its Tor instance, and [`tun2tor`](https://github.com/iCepa/tun2tor) to bridge VPN traffic to Tor.

-The project does *not* work yet, and is in progress.
+The project is in progress, and currently alpha-quality.

 ## Requirements